glarik/ascii-snake/README.md

 # Intro

 This is a fairly rough C++ implementation of the famouse snake game.
 The snake is made of `o` characters and eats "fruits" that are really just `a` characters :).
 I made this as a personal project to see whether I could make a simple game with just C++.
-Ultimately I ended up also using the curses library, which includes many QoL functions for 'drawing' characters on the screen.
+Ultimately I ended up also using the curses library, which includes many QoL functions for "drawing" characters on the screen.

 # Building and running